The vertical structure of debris discs and the role of disc gravity: A primer using a simplified model: Discussion

-The above points certainly warrant further investigations.
-However, the major limitation of this work is the omission of the full effects of the disk gravity.
-Namely, for the sake of analytical progress, only the axisymmetric component of the disk's back-reaction was considered, while both its non-axisymmetric counterpart and the \textit{self-gravity} were neglected (Sections \ref{sec:analytical-model} and \ref{sec:analytical_analysis}).
-We shall address these limitations in an upcoming work.
-For now, we note that the framework outlined in Section \ref{sec:analytical-model} is well-suited for studying the effects of the disk's full back-reacting potential.
-We expect the disk's non-axisymmetric torque to mediate the exchange of angular momentum with the planet.
+Our preliminary numerical calculations using the general form of Equation (\ref{eq:matrix_eom}) show that the primary effect of the disk's non-axisymmetric torque on the planet is to mediate the exchange of angular momentum with the planet.
 Indeed, as we show in Appendix \ref{app:res_friction}, provided the system features a secular resonance, the interactions may lead to the exponential damping of the planetary inclination due to what is known as \textit{resonant friction} or \textit{secular resonant damping} \citep{tre98, wardhahn2003, hahn07bending}.
 This happens such that $I_p(t) \propto \mathrm{exp}(-D_{\rm inc}t/2)$; see Equations (\ref{eq:dIpdt_resfric})--(\ref{eq:Ip_decay_res_fric_sol}).
 In such cases, the forced planetesimal inclinations will no longer be time-independent (contrary to this work), and will also decay over time.
-Indeed, if, at best, $D_{\rm inc} t \gg 1$ (Equation \ref{eq:D_inc_app_gen}), planetesimal inclinations will undergo damped sinusoidal oscillations that asymptotically converge to their free values, i.e., $I_d(t) \rightarrow I_m/2 = \langle I_d(t) \rangle_t$ given by Equation (\ref{eq:I_forced_gen}).\footnote{A similar behavior, though in the context of eccentricity dynamics, has been studied by \citet{Paper2}; see also \citet{Pedro2024}.} In such cases, the convergence $\mathcal{H}(R) \rightarrow \langle I_{d}(t) \rangle_t$ would happen faster, damping out the oscillatory behavior evident in Figure \ref{fig:scaleheight_ABC}.
-Relatedly, the disk's non-axisymmetric perturbations may also force the planetary inclination to oscillate over time, affecting the disk structure.
-Nevertheless, the dynamical regimes and solutions analyzed here remain generally valid.
+Indeed, if, at best, $D_{\rm inc} t \gg 1$ (Equation \ref{eq:D_inc_app_gen}), planetesimal inclinations will undergo damped sinusoidal oscillations that asymptotically converge to their free values, i.e., $I_d(t) \rightarrow I_m/2 = \langle I_d(t) \rangle_t$ given by Equation (\ref{eq:I_forced_gen}).
+As a result, the distribution of $\Delta \Omega(a_d)$ may eventually span the full $[-\pi, \pi]$ range in both planet- and disk-dominated regimes.\footnote{A similar behavior, though in the context of eccentricity dynamics, has been studied by \citet{Paper2}.} In such cases, for instance, the convergence of $\mathcal{H}(R) \rightarrow \langle I_{d}(t) \rangle_t$ would happen faster, damping out the oscillatory behavior evident in Figure \ref{fig:scaleheight_ABC}.
+Relatedly, the disk's non-axisymmetric perturbations may also force the planetary nodal precession rate to deviate from that given by Equation (\ref{eq:planetary_node_rate}); our preliminary calculations suggest that the deviation could be by a factor of a few, thus potentially affecting inferences of, e.g., disk masses by a similar factor.
+Nevertheless, we find that the dynamical regimes and solutions analyzed here remain generally valid, giving us confidence that the simplified analytical framework -- together with Appendix \ref{app:res_friction} -- adequately capture the basic effects of a fully back-reacting disk.